Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

 The secret for the automation user used to authenticate against your Checkmk site.
 This is mutually exclusive with `checkmk_agent_pass`.

+    checkmk_agent_auto_activate: 'false'

+Enable automatic activation of changes on all sites.
+This is disabled by default, as it might be unexpected.

     checkmk_agent_add_host: 'false'

 Automatically add the host where the agent was installed to Checkmk.